 Training and education are the most obvious.
 But for staff to understand why this is necessary they should see the outcome of the information gathering.
 And getting their input could be helpful in determining what kind of training/education should first be tackled.

 Maybe they will make suggestions about how they can improve day-today D&I issues through focus groups and other managed open discussion.
 And the changes to come from the review shouldn’t just be about training staff.
 There are also the issues of policies and procedures, attitudes of leadership and values.

 The HS2 project has seen some interesting challenges in diversity and inclusion.
 There is a wide perception that engineers and rail workers will be men.
 Therefore, the hiring decision was to remove CVs and application forms and replace them with an anonymous skills-based assessment.
-This approach increased the diversity of applicants at shortlisting stage from 17% to 47% for women and from 14% to 50% for BAME groups.
+This approach increased the diversity of applicants at shortlisting stage.
+The statistics went from 17% to 47% for women and from 14% to 50% for BAME groups!

 But in the end, it comes back down to the attitudes and experiences of the individual.
 And listening to what they have to say is the only place to start.